 The California Transparency in Supply Chains Act of 2010 (SB 657), effective January 1, 2012, requires retail sellers and manufacturers doing business in the State of California to disclose their efforts to eradicate slavery and human trafficking from their supply chains for tangible goods offered for sale.

 Belkin has a “Supplier Social Accountability Audit Checklist/Report” (SSAAC/R).
-Belkin uses the SSAAC/R to assess our suppliers’ practices with respect to its workers, including slavery and human trafficking.
+Belkin uses the SSAAC/R to assess our suppliers’ practices with respect to its workers, including forced labor, slavery and human trafficking.
 The SSAAC/R is sent to suppliers once a year and our Belkin Team follows-up with onsite inspections.
 Belkin does not use a third party auditor.

-Belkin requires suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking in the country or countries in which they are doing business.
+Belkin requires suppliers to certify that materials incorporated into the product comply with the laws regarding forced labor, slavery and human trafficking in the country or countries in which they are doing business.
 Belkin’s SSAAC/R incorporates this requirement.

 Belkin maintains internal accountability standards and procedures for employees and contractors.
 This standard is reflected in Belkin’s Code of Conduct.
 All employees are required to comply with Belkin’s Code of Conduct.